ASSET and COMPASS

 - Test version: The COMPASS is a computerized test.
 It means that you will need to take the examination online and as such; you will need to have basic computer knowledge.
 If you do not know how to operate a computer, then you should get some training on the basics of handling a computer.
 The ASSET, on the other hand, is a pen and paper examination.
 You will have to take the test on paper.
 There is no computer version of this test.

 - Time limit: Another important thing you need to know about these tests is the time limit.
 The COMPASS does not have a time limit.
 It means that you can take your time and answer the questions.
 You do not need to hurry to answer the questions.
 However, the ASSET is a timed test.
-You will have to give the test in 2.5 hours.
-You will have to ensure that you are quick in answering the questions because you can not afford to lose time.
+You will have to complete the test in 2.5 hours.
+You will have to ensure that you are quick in answering the questions because you cannot afford to lose time.

 - Sections: In the COMPASS, you will find three sections and these are Reading, Writing and Maths.
 On the other hand, the ASSET exam has two broad categories: the Basic Skills Tests and the Advanced Mathematics Test.
 Under the former category, you will find three tests and these are Reading, Numerical and Writing skills.
 In the latter category, you will find four tests and these are Geometry, College Algebra, Elementary Algebra and Intermediate Algebra.

 - Score Report: Another important feature you need to know is the score report.
 In case of the COMPASS, the result will be available to you as soon as you complete the exam because it is a computer-based version where all the answers are automatically scored by the system.
 Hence, you are able to get the result instantly.
 On the other hand, the ASSET result cannot be given to you instantly because it is a pen and paper version.
 As such, it will take a few days for you to obtain the report.

 ASSET or COMPASS